hpigot/hpigot.github.io/_posts/2017-11-25-karkhanamela.md

 ---
 layout: page
-title: "Feild-Trip to Karkhana Mela"
+title: "Field-Trip to Karkhana Mela"
 teaser: "Taking the students to explore an exceptional Nepali education company."
 header: no
 image: